Wazzabeee/movie-barcodes/README.md

 - `--width`: The output image's width in pixels.
 If not specified, the width will be the same as the input video.
 (Optional, type: int)

+- `--height`: The output image's height in pixels.
+If not specified, the height will be the same as the input video.
+(Optional, type: int)

 - `-n`, `--output_name`: Custom name for the output barcode image.
 If not provided, a name will be automatically generated.
 (Optional, type: str)

 - `-a`, `--all_methods`: If set to True, all methods for color extraction will be employed, overriding the --method argument.
 Default is False.
 (Optional, type: bool)